Exploring Cosmos Staking: A Guide to Staking ATOM

 Is Cosmos Good for Staking?

 Cosmos is one of the oldest crypto projects available.
-Having been released in 2017, it’s a contemporary of Ethereum, the second-largest cryptocurrency.
+Released in 2017, it’s a contemporary of Ethereum, the second-largest cryptocurrency.
 While you’re assured that the project won’t disappear overnight, this doesn’t guarantee that staking will be profitable for you.

 Staking is a hedge against market volatility and a way for you to accumulate more tokens over time.
 If the ATOM price rises significantly, you’ll make substantial profits.
 However, if the price drops and outweighs the staking rate, then you’ll lose out.